- The collar options strategy is designed to protect gains on a stock you own or if you are moderately bullish on the stock.

 This strategy can help mitigate downside risk via the purchase of a put, and some or all of the cost for the purchased put may be covered by selling a covered call on a new or existing stock position.

 The premium, or cost of the position, that you pay for the collar is similar to paying an insurance premium.
 The put could expire worthless if the underlying stock stays the same or rises, but may become more valuable if the underlying stock falls.
 This allows you to protect the value of the investment by limiting losses in the event of a decline.
-You are also selling a covered call (to cover some or all of the cost of the put), and become obligated to sell the underlying stock if it rises above your call strike at expiration or is assigned.
+You are also selling a covered call (to cover some or all of the cost of the put), which obligates the seller to sell the underlying stock if it rises above your call strike price at expiration or is assigned.
 Note that you are paying commissions for both sides of the trade.

 You might be asking yourself: Why buy protection for a stock you think might go down in value?
 Why not just sell the stock?
 One reason is that there might be significant tax consequences or transaction costs.
 You may prefer to maintain your position in a stock rather than selling it.
 However, sometimes selling the stock may be the right answer if you are no longer bullish on the stock.

-Now that you have a basic idea of how this strategy works, looking at a specific example will help you.
+Now that you have a basic idea of how this strategy works, analyzing a specific example can help illuminate some of the intricacies involved in the collar.
 (Note that before placing a collar trade with Fidelity, you must fill out an options agreement and be approved for the appropriate options trading level).

-In our example, we will look at a hypothetical scenario for XYZ Company.
+In our example, we will look at a hypothetical scenario for XYZ stock.

 - In January, assume you decide to buy 100 shares of XYZ Company for $53 a share.